The FAFSA is a lengthy form, and can be a daunting one — especially for those who are applying for financial aid for the first time.

 Be prepared for the hassle but don’t let it deter you from submitting your FAFSA and getting the aid for which you qualify.

-To submit your FAFSA, you have three (3) options: online, PDF and paper.
+To submit your FAFSA, you have four (4) options: #

-The quickest and most convenient way is by doing it online @ www.FAFSA.gov.
-It is available in both English & Spanish.
+Alternatively, you may do it online through www.FAFSA.gov, which has been updated with a new “mobile-friendly” design.
 To help you through the process, step-by-step instructions are provided throughout the online application process.

 PDF is also available for you to print and fill out manually or is screen-fillable.
 Remember, you must sign, date, and mail the form to the address provided for processing.

-The best option is to complete the online version of the FAFSA at www.fafsa.ed.gov, known as FAFSA on the Web.
-It is available in both English & Spanish.
+The easiest and fastest way is to complete the online version of the FAFSA at www.fafsa.gov, known as FAFSA on the Web or through the myStudentAid mobile app.

-To help you through the process, step-by-step instructions are provided throughout the online application process, so you won’t get bogged down by the form’s confusing financial jargon.
+To help you through the process, step-by-step instructions in plainer language are also provided throughout the online application process, so you won’t get bogged down by the form’s confusing financial jargon.